Young-Adult Age from the Pubic Symphysis and Auricular Surface

 The admissibility implications of the wide accuracy envelope are jurisdiction-specific.
 In the United Kingdom Crown Court, forensic anthropological age testimony is assessed under the Criminal Procedure Rules, which require expert witnesses to state the limits of their expertise and the range of their conclusion.
 The BSA 2023 guidance on forensic science in criminal proceedings reinforces this: an expert who presents a false precision age estimate without disclosing the underlying range may be found to have exceeded their remit.
 In the United States, Daubert and Rule 702 require that the expert testify to the scientific validity of the method and its known error rate; for Suchey-Brooks and auricular surface methods, the error rate is large and must be disclosed.
 In tribunal contexts including the ICTY and ICC, forensic anthropologists have testified to wide age ranges and the tribunals have accepted them, using the ranges as part of victim identification rather than as precise biographical data.

-The Los Angeles County source of the Suchey-Brooks reference sample is itself a forensic context: the 1,225 autopsy individuals whose pubic bones formed the reference collection were individuals who died in LA County between approximately 1977 and 1990 and whose ages were documented on death certificates.
+The 1,225 autopsy individuals whose pubic bones formed the Suchey-Brooks reference collection died in LA County between approximately 1977 and 1990, with ages documented on death certificates.
 The diversity of that population, spanning a wide socioeconomic and ethnic range, is part of what makes the resulting tables more robust for North American casework than earlier hospital-cadaver-based references.

 The ICTY (International Criminal Tribunal for the former Yugoslavia) Srebrenica excavations, conducted from 1996 onward under the direction of the Physicians for Human Rights forensic team and subsequently by ICTY-contracted archaeologists and anthropologists, involved the age estimation of skeletal remains from the largest single-event massacre in Europe since World War II.
 Approximately 8,000 Bosniak men and boys were killed in July 1995.
 The pubic symphysis was one of the primary age indicators applied by the forensic anthropology team, in combination with auricular surface assessment and other skeletal indicators.
 Age estimates from the skeletal remains were used to support identification of individual victims and to document the demographic pattern of the killings.
 Published reports from the ICTY work cite the Suchey-Brooks and Lovejoy systems as the standard reference frameworks.

-The Casey Anthony case in the United States (2011) involved skeletal remains of a two-to-three-year-old child, placing it firmly in the sub-adult dental and epiphyseal range rather than the adult symphysis methods.
-It is cited here as a contrast case: the forensic anthropological age testimony in that case was focused on deciduous tooth root resorption and early permanent tooth development, not on symphysis morphology, illustrating the clean methodological transition that occurs at the sub-adult to adult boundary.
+The Casey Anthony case (United States, 2011) involved skeletal remains of a child aged approximately two to three years, placing it firmly in the sub-adult dental and epiphyseal range.
+Forensic anthropological age testimony in that case focused on deciduous tooth root resorption and early permanent tooth development, not symphysis morphology, marking a clear methodological boundary between sub-adult and adult skeletal age indicators.

 Indian forensic anthropology casework involving the pubic symphysis has been reported primarily through AIIMS Forensic Medicine and Toxicology publications.
 The Nithari killings casework (Noida, 2006-2007), in which skeletal remains of multiple victims were recovered from a residential site, involved biological profiling including age estimation.
 The age ranges derived from symphyseal and auricular surface assessment in that case were consistent with the victim demographic information recovered through parallel investigation.

-The Igarashi 2005 Japanese auricular surface revision, published in the American Journal of Physical Anthropology, analysed 169 individuals from a documented Japanese forensic autopsy series and found that the auricular surface changes progress more slowly in Japanese individuals than in the Spitalfields (British) reference.
+The Igarashi 2005 Japanese auricular surface revision, published in the American Journal of Physical Anthropology, analysed 700 modern Japanese skeletal individuals with documented age records and found that the auricular surface changes progress more slowly in Japanese individuals than in the Spitalfields (British) reference.
 Japanese individuals in the Igarashi series showed auricular surface characteristics typically assigned to younger phases in the Lovejoy and Buckberry-Chamberlain systems, even at confirmed ages in the fifth and sixth decade.
 The practical correction is to add approximately two to five years to the Buckberry-Chamberlain composite score estimate when the individual is of Japanese or East Asian ancestry.

 The Korean cohort study by Jo and Oh (2020) using a documented forensic autopsy sample found similar directional differences for the pubic symphysis: Korean individuals showed slightly slower symphyseal degeneration compared to the Los Angeles County Suchey-Brooks reference, particularly for phases 3 through 5.
 The authors proposed population-specific phase-to-age conversion tables for Korean remains.